 Study participants

 We included 88,830 patients (43.54 % males) with a mean age of 68 (SD = 11) years in the derivation cohort from the SHAR (Fig. 1).
-2.45 % (n = 2,173) of the patients developed a PJI within 90 days (Tab.
+2.45 % (n = 2,173) of these developed a PJI within 90 days (Tab.
 3).
 The proportion of patients with ASA class III was 17 % (n = 14,945); 24 % (n = 21,393) had at least one comorbidity according to the Charlson comorbidity index, 43 % (n = 38,617) according to Elixhauser index, and 71 % (n = 62,874) had medications classified according to Rx Risk V. In addition, 18,854 patients from DHR were included as an external validation cohort (Fig. 2).

-Those patients were operated from 2016 until the last of September 2018.
-This period was chosen due to availability of data and thus follows after the period used for model derivation in Sweden.
+XXX

 Model development and internal validation

-Patients with AIDS/HIV, Coagulopathy and Weight loss were uncommon, wherefore those comorbidities were excluded as potential predictors prior to further modeling.
+Patients with AIDS/HIV, coagulopathy or weight loss were uncommon why these comorbidities were excluded as potential predictors prior to further modelling.
 ROC-curves (Fig. 3 left panel) and AUC-values (Fig. 4 left panel) for the main and reduced models were very similar, and for simplicity, we therefore focused on the reduced model.
 The derived model performed better than all of the 10 models included for comparison.

 The univariable model with the Charlson comorbidity index had the lowest AUC and Negelkerke’s R2 (Tab.
-5).
-The fraction of new information for the reduced model was 84.45.
+5), and, compared to this model, the fraction of new information for the reduced model was 84.5%.

 Estimated probability density curves for patients with and without PJI were partially overlapping, although patients with PJI had on average higher predicted probabilities for this outcome (Fig. 5).

-The reduced model for the prediction of PJI within 90 days in the Swedish cohort included the underlaying diagnosis for THA, body mass index (BMI), American Society for Anesthesiologists (ASA) class, gender, age, and the precense of arrhythmia, CNS disease, fluid electrolyte disorders, liver disease or lung airways disease (Tab.
+The reduced model for the prediction of PJI within 90 days in the Swedish cohort included the underlying diagnosis for THA, body mass index (BMI), American Society for Anesthesiologists (ASA) class, sex, age, and the presence of arrhythmia, CNS disease, fluid electrolyte disorders, liver disease or lung and airways disease (Tab.
 6).
-This reduced model had an AUC = 0.68 (95 % CI: 0.66 to 0.69), whereas ASA class , the Charlson comorbidity index (AUC = 0.56, 95 % CI: 0.55 to 0.57), the Elixhauser comorbidity index (AUC = 0.58, 95 % CI: 0.57 to 0.60), and Rx Risk V had less discriminative ability (Fig. 3 left panel and 4 left panel).
+This reduced model had an AUC = 0.68 (95 % CI: 0.66 to 0.69), whereas ASA class (AUC, CI), the Charlson comorbidity index (AUC = 0.56, 95 % CI: 0.55 to 0.57), the Elixhauser comorbidity index (AUC = 0.58, 95 % CI: 0.57 to 0.60), and Rx Risk V (AUC, CI) had less discriminative ability (Fig. 3 left panel and 4 left panel).
 The reduced model had good accuracy as visualized by the calibration plot (Fig. 6).

 External validation

-The reduced model produced almost the same ROC curve when applied to the Danish cohort, as when used in the derivation cohort (Fig. 3 right panel).
-The AUC value for the reduced model (0.66, 95% CI: 0.64 to 0.69) did not differ significantly when applied to the Danish cohort.
-This did not change for the model with re-estimated coefficient values.
-AUC values for some of the 10 comparison models did differ from the Swedish cohort, but all those models were still less accurate compared to the reduced model (Fig. 4 right panel).
-The re-estimated model coefficients (odds ratios) of the reduced model were coherent with the estimates based on the Swedish data (see supplementary).
+The reduced model derived on the Swedish cohort produced a very similar ROC curve when applied to the Danish cohort (Fig. 3 right panel), and its AUC value was 0.66 (95% CI: 0.64 to 0.69), thus not statistically significantly different from the derivation model.
+This did not change for the model with re-estimated coefficient values (data not shown).
+AUC values for some of the other models estimated on the Danish cohort did differ from the Swedish cohort, with a statistically different estimate obtained for the two models based on the Rx Risk V, but all those models were still less accurate compared to the reduced model (Fig. 4 right panel).
+The re-estimated model coefficients of the reduced model were coherent with the estimates based on the Swedish data (see supplementary data).

 Discussion